bolderbrush10/SearchlightAssault/README.md

 The idea is to imagine a turtle with a marker held in its tail, and wherever this turtle goes, it leaves behind a line.
 You'd write a program specifiying distances & directions for the turtle to follow.
 And thus, you'd control the turtle to control rendering a picture.

-And in this mod, our turtle, instead of drawing a line, will render a spotlight effect.
+And in this mod, our turtle, instead of drawing a line, will render a searchlight effect.

 ### Primary issues inflating SLOC:
 0. No mechanism in the API to modify shooting range during runtime
 0. Missing details in on_player_setup_blueprint event for some blueprint use cases
-0. Unsophisticated technique to "fire" the spotlight effect when no enemies present by creating a dummy entity in a dummy force (turtle)
+0. Unsophisticated technique to "fire" the searchlight effect when no enemies present by creating a dummy entity in a dummy force (turtle)
 0. No mechanism in the API to blacklist units from being attacked by artilery, capsule robots, etc (TargetMasks seems to only affect turrets)